 Shinrin-Yoku: Forest Bathing

-This is the healing way of Shinrin-yoku Forest Therapy - the medicine of simply being in the forest.
+This is the healing practice of forest bathing —the medicine of simply being among the trees.

-Shinrin-yoku is a term that means “taking in the forest atmosphere" or "forest bathing."
-It was developed in Japan during the 1980s and has become a cornerstone of preventive health care and healing in Japanese medicine.
+Shinrin-yoku means “taking in the forest atmosphere,” or “forest bathing.”
+The practice was developed in Japan during the 1980s and has since become a cornerstone of preventive healthcare and healing in Japanese medicine.

-Modern research has found that after a forest-bathing trip, people had significantly higher number of so-called natural killer (NK) cells, a type of lymphocyte that boosts the immune system’s defences against viruses and cancers – an effect that lasted for seven days after the experience.
-Further studies have showed that the immune boost was, at least in part, a result of exposure to phytoncides, a substance emitted by plant and trees.
+Modern research has found that after a forest-bathing trip, people had a significantly higher number of so-called natural killer (NK) cells — a type of lymphocyte that strengthens the immune system’s defences against viruses and cancers.
+Remarkably, this effect lasted for up to seven days after the experience.
+Further studies revealed that the immune boost was, at least in part, a result of exposure to phytoncides — natural compounds released by plants and trees.

-Professor at the Centre for Environment and Heath at Chiba University in Japan, Yoshifumi Miyazaki , has measured the direct benefits of forest therapy directly in his research which include an increase in those NK cells, known to fight tumours and infection, increased relaxation and reduced stress reduction in blood pressure after just fifteen minutes together with a general sense of wellbeing.
+Professor Yoshifumi Miyazaki, at the Centre for Environment, Health and Field Sciences at Chiba University in Japan, has measured these benefits directly in his research.
+His findings include an increase in NK cells, known to fight tumours and infection, lowered blood pressure, greater relaxation, reduced stress, and an overall sense of well-being — effects observed after as little as fifteen minutes in the forest.

 Read more about Shirin-yoku and the many health benefits on www.shinrin-yoku.org

 The medicine of the forest is far more than a contemporary wellness trend.
-People have been living in forests since ancient times.
+People have lived among forests since ancient times.
 Nature is in our blood.
-It’s in our bones.
-It’s in our very human spirit.
-Forest bathing is about doing something we know deep down, but that we have forgotten in our fast-paced modern lives.
-The wilderness is not only a source of health and healing.
-It is a part of who we are.
+It is in our bones.
+It is in our very spirit.
+Forest bathing is about remembering something we have always known but forgotten in our fast-paced modern lives.
+The wilderness is not only a source of health and healing — it is part of who we are.

 It is clear that our human body still recognises nature as our home, which is important to consider as an increasing number of people are living in cities and urban environments.